Shirakumo/lichat-protocol/README.md

 See `to-wire`, `from-wire`.

 #### 1.1 Symbols
+A symbol is an object with a "name" that is home to a "package".
+A "package" is a simple collection of symbols.
+Symbols are uniquely identified by their name and package, and no two symbols with the same name may exist in the same package.
+The package and symbol names are case-insensitive, and two names are considered the same if they match after both have been transformed to lower case.

-Special care must be taken when reading and printing symbols.
-Symbols that come from the `lichat-protocol` package must be printed without the package name prefix.
+This protocol specifies two core packages: `lichat` and `keyword`.
+Symbols that come from the `lichat` package must be printed without the package name prefix.
 Symbols from the `keyword` package must be printed by their name only prefixed by a `:`.
 Every other symbol must be prefixed by the symbol's package's name followed by a `:`.

 When a symbol is read, it is checked whether it exists in the corresponding package laid out by the previous rules.
-If it does not exist, the expression is not valid and an error must be generated, but only after the expression has been read to completion.
-The package and symbol names are case-insensitive.
-By convention they are transformed to all-uppercase.
+If it does not exist, it may be substituted for a placeholder symbol.
+Servers must take special care not to keep symbol objects they don't know around, to avoid letting clients overload the server's memory with inexistent symbols.

 #### 1.2 Objects
-Only Common Lisp objects of type `wireable` can be serialised to the wire format.
-Special care must also be taken when `wire-object`s are read from the wire.
+Special care must be taken when `object`s are read from the wire.
 An error must be generated if the object is malformed by either a non-symbol in the first place of its list, imbalanced key/value pairs in the tail, or non-keywords in the key position.
-An error must also be generated if the symbol at the first position does not name a class that is a subclass of `wire-object`.
-If it is a subclass of `update`, the keys (and values) named `:id` and `:clock` must also be present, lest an error be generated.
+An error must also be generated if the symbol at the first position does not name a class that is a subclass of `update`.

 #### 1.3 Null Characters
 Null characters (`U+0000`) must not appear anywhere within a wireable.
 If a string were to contain null characters, they must be filtered out.
 If a symbol were to contain null characters, the message may not be put to the wire.